Breton language: Borrowing from Breton by other languages

 The English words dolmen and menhir have been borrowed from French, which took them from Breton.
 However, this is uncertain: for instance, menhir is peulvan or maen hir ("long stone"), maen sav ("straight stone") (two words: noun + adjective) in Breton.
 Dolmen is a misconstructed word (it should be taol-vaen).
 Some studies state that these words were borrowed from Cornish.
 Maen hir can be directly translated from Welsh as "long stone" (which is exactly what a menhir or maen hir is).
 The Cornish surnames Mennear, Minear and Manhire all derive from the Cornish men hyr ("long stone"), as does Tremenheere "settlement by the long stone".

-The French word baragouiner ("to jabber in a foreign language") is derived from Breton bara ("bread") and gwin ("wine").
+The French word baragouiner ("to jabber in a foreign language or an unintelligible manner") is derived from Breton bara ("bread") and gwin ("wine").
 The French word goéland ("large seagull") is derived from Breton gwelan, which shares the same root as English "gull" (Welsh gwylan, Cornish goelann).